Federal District Court finds that “Houston College of Law” Creates Likelihood of Initial-Interest Confusion with University of Houston

 And that’s a shame.

-Zach Wolfe is a Texas trial lawyer who handles non-compete and trade secret litigation (and sometimes even trademark litigation).
-His firm Fleckman & McGlynn has offices in Austin, Houston, and The Woodlands.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation (and sometimes even trademark litigation) at Zach Wolfe Law Firm.
+Thomson Reuters named him a Texas Super Lawyer® for Business Litigation in 2020 and 2021.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.